aswinbabs/Internship/README.md

 Account Number: 123123123
 Account Balance: 15000
 ```
-##🎯 **Key Takeaways from Assignment1**
+## 🎯 **Key Takeaways**
-- Demonstrates the use of constructors to initialize object attributes.
+1. Demonstrates the use of constructors to initialize object attributes.
-- Implements encapsulation with private members and public methods.
+2. Implements encapsulation with private members and public methods.
-- Showcases OOP principles like data hiding, abstraction, and reusability.
+3. Showcases OOP principles like data hiding, abstraction, and reusability.

 ## 3️⃣ **Assignment 2**